keu/docs/astro/manage-deployments-as-code.md

 - A _Deployment file_ is a configuration file which contains the metadata for a specific Deployment.
 Use a Deployment file to update the same Deployment from which you created the file.
 - A _template file_ is a configuration file which contains a Deployment configuration, but is not associated with an existing Deployment.
 Use template files to create and update Deployments file by specifying the `name` field in the template.

-You might want to create or update deployments programmatically in the following scenarios:
+You might want to create or update Deployments programmatically in the following scenarios:

 | Scenario | Approach |
 |----------|----------|